AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

   As for the HTML format click the **[!UICONTROL Preview]** tab at the bottom of the page to view the rendering of the message with its personalization.

   ![](assets/s_ncs_user_wizard_email01_142.png)

+### Inserting emoticons in an email

+You can insert emoticons to your email content.

+1. Click the emoticon pop-up.
+1. Select an emoticon.

+To customize the emoticon list, refer to [customizing the emoticon list]()

 ## Selecting message formats {#selecting-message-formats}